thomashoullier/cl-binheap/README.md

 # Binary Heap Common Lisp implementation
 This is an implementation of a binary heap in Common Lisp.
 It is very basic and fits in about 100 SLOC.

+This project has only didactic goals.
+For production, please see https://github.com/nikodemus/pileup (although I haven't tested it myself).

 ## Implementation details
 I wrote this as a CLOS class.
 Using the binary heap object is really straightforward.
 This was tested using SBCL 1.5.2.
-Here is the `example.lisp` file:
+Here is the `example.lisp`
+file:

 ```common-lisp
 ;;; Max-heaps